Shenmue: Gameplay

 The player controls the teenage martial arts pupil Ryo Hazuki as he investigates his father's murder.
 They explore the Yokosuka, Hong Kong and Guilin open worlds, searching for clues, examining objects and talking to non-player characters for information.
 The games feature a 3D fighting system similar to Sega's Virtua Fighter series; Ryo can fight multiple opponents at once, and can practice moves to increase their power.
 In quick time events, the player must press the right combination of buttons at the right moment to succeed.
 Shenmue III introduces a stamina system, whereby Ryo's hit points (HP) gradually decline as the player explores.
 If his HP drops too low, he loses the ability to sprint while exploring.
 Ryo can restore HP through sleeping and eating.

 Shenmue I and Shenmue II feature a level of detail considered unprecedented for games at the time of their release.
 Shops open and close, buses run to timetables, and characters have their own routines, each in accordance with the game's persistent clock.
 Ryo receives a daily allowance which can be spent on objects including food, raffle tickets, audio cassettes and capsule toys.
 There are several minigames; for example, Ryo can throw darts or play complete versions of Sega arcade games, or earn money from minigames including driving forklift trucks, gambling, arm wrestling, fishing and street fighting.
 The Dreamcast version of Shenmue II allows the player to import their save data from Shenmue, carrying over money, inventory items and martial arts moves.

 Story

-The Shenmue series was created by Yu Suzuki.
+The Shenmue series was created by Yu Suzuki (pictured in 2011).